Mercedes M157 Engine Problems

 • 2016-2019 GLS63 AMG

-Overall, the M157 is a reliable engine, however it’s not bullet proof.
-Though, Mercedes’ M157 engine is pretty darn good considering it’s a high-performance engine.
-Five of the most common M157 engine problems, in no specific order, are:
+Overall, the M157 is a reliable engine, however it’s not bulletproof.
+Though, it’s pretty darn good considering it’s a high-performance engine.
+Some of the most common M157 engine problems include:

 • Timing Chain